-Holli Levitsky – Jewish Studies, Bellarmine College of Liberal Arts
+Holli Levitsky – Jewish Studies

 The Jewish Studies Program completed its first year of the academic minor in 2009, so Holli’s goal for this project was to develop an assessment plan for the program and develop rubrics to assess student work.
 As a first step, Holli created an assessment committee for the program.
 The committee developed a plan to involve faculty teaching Jewish Studies courses in aligning course and program outcomes, and identifying student work that reflects achievement of program-level outcomes.
 The committee also examined capstone projects from graduating seniors and developed rubrics to assess program outcomes.
 These initial steps have helped to establish a manageable course of action for meaningful, ongoing assessment of the Jewish Studies Program.